Closed string deformations in open string field theory I: bosonic string: On closed string degeneration

 \subsection{Massless divergence and violation of bulk marginality}

 From a physical point of view we expect that deforming OSFT with a closed string tadpole should only be consistent when the closed string is not just on-shell, but also exactly marginal.
 A necessary condition for a matter bulk field $\VV$ to be exactly marginal is that in the $\VV$-$\VV$ OPE no weight $(1,1)$ field is produced.
 Therefore we expect that something pathological should happen if a bulk massless field is produced in the collision of the two Ellwood invariants.
 In fact, we can see this pathology very clearly in $\aver{e,he}$.
 Although the regularization of the closed string tachyon divergence we have discussed in the previous subsection is very sensitive to the details of the function $x(t)$ \eqref{x(t)}, the breakdown of the computation due to massless propagation in the closed string channel is on the other hand very clear and unambiguous.
 A massless divergence (i.e the propagation of a $(1,1)$ matter field) will correspond to a $\frac{A}{1-t}$ term in the integrand of \eqref{ehe}.
-In this case it is not difficult to see that, independently of the regulating function \eqref{x(t)}, computing the integral in the $\epsilon$ convergence region will always produce a $\frac 1{\epsilon_{\rm closed}}$ result, with a coefficient that is independent of the regulating function \be \int_0^1 dt {\Big(}a(1-t)+O(1-t)^2{\Big)}^{\epsilon_{\rm closed}} \frac A {1-t}=\frac{A}{\epsilon_{\rm closed}}+O(1). \ee Differently from the tachyon divergence which disappears when ${\epsilon_{\rm closed}}$ is analytically continued to $0$, this divergence is a real obstruction and there is nothing we can do about it. \footnote{In a full open-closed SFT, if the closed string is marginally relevant this should trigger a condensation towards a new closed string background, which is something we don't expect to be captured with only open string degrees of freedom.}
+In this case it is not difficult to see that, independently of the regulating function \eqref{x(t)}, computing the integral in the $\epsilon$ convergence region will always produce a $\frac 1{\epsilon_{\rm closed}}$ result, with a coefficient that is independent of the regulating function \be \int_0^1 dt {\Big(}a(1-t)+O(1-t)^2{\Big)}^{\epsilon_{\rm closed}} \frac A {1-t}=\frac{A}{\epsilon_{\rm closed}}+O(1). \ee Differently from the tachyon divergence which disappears when ${\epsilon_{\rm closed}}$ is analytically continued to $0$, this divergence is a real obstruction and there is nothing we can do about it. \footnote{In a full open-closed SFT, if the closed string is marginally relevant this should trigger a condensation towards a new closed string background, connected to the initial one by a bulk RG-flow.}